mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

 ### Strongly Connected Components

+- Connectivity is complex in directed graph.
- - Two vertices v, w in a directed graph are **connected** if you can reach v from w and can reach w from v.
+- Two vertices v, w in a directed graph are **connected** if you can reach v from w **AND** can reach w from v.
 - Theorem
     - A directed graph can be partitioned into **strongly connected components** where two vertices are connected if and only if they are in the same component.
     - ![](../imgs/algorithm_on_graph_SCC.png)